AmirSavand/lead-blue/README.md

-﻿# Fireball Swipe
+﻿# Lead Blue

-Lead the fireball to the path of survival.
+Lead the blue ball to the path of survival.

 ## Todo

-- [ ] Rename project.
+- [x] Rename project.
 - [x] New hit: Laser.
 - [x] New hit: Pounder.
 - [x] Camera side movement.